zzzgarca/ESM_schema_study/README.md

 ## Usage
 1. Open the R scripts to reproduce data preprocessing, descriptive analyses, and MLM results.
 2. Use the provided Mplus input files (`.inp`) to replicate confirmatory factor analyses and structural models.
-3. Data are not publicly shared due to participant privacy; scripts are provided for transparency and reproducibility.
+3. Data and scripts are provided for transparency and reproducibility.

 ---